JasonLocklin/Dissertation/VWM/Introduction.md

 mechanisms of spatial attention provide a rehearsal-like function to maintain information held in working memory [@Awh2001].

-This arguably creates three possible causes of the working memory problems in neglect.
+This arguably creates three possible causes of working memory problems in neglect.
 First, they could be a direct result of spatial attention deficits.
-This seems less-likely as patients maintain the ability to orient to rightward and central targets effectively, however, we can not rule out the possibility that subtle pathological orienting deficits exist for central and right space that in turn impact upon WM.
+This seems less-likely as patients maintain the ability to orient to rightward and central targets effectively, however, we can not rule out the possibility that subtle pathological orienting deficits exist for central and right space that in turn impact upon working memory.
 If this was the case, though, we might expect perceptual deficits to improve along with attention deficits and this does not appear to be the case [tk].
-Second, the ability to utilize spatial attention for rehearsal may be disrupted in neglect by a dorsal-ventral disconnect arising from the neglect-inducing lesion.
+Second, the ability to utilize spatial attention for rehearsal may be disrupted in neglect via a disconnection of the dorsal and ventral streams arising from the neglect-inducing lesion.
 This would imply that ventral processing may not be directly impaired in neglect, but that the spatial working memory deficit comes from the ventral system's inability to recruit attentional mechanisms to support rehearsal processes [tk Awh].
-Third, the working memory deficits may be independent of the spatial attention deficits.
+Third, working memory deficits may be fully independent of spatial attention deficits.

 To test this possibility, a new version of the working memory task was created to minimize the possible reliance on spatial attention